Hugh Waddell (general): War of the Regulation

-Later life, death, and reputation
+Later life, death, and legacy

 Waddell served at various times in the North Carolina Legislature representing Rowan County, although his primary residences were in Bladen County and Brunswick County.
-Despite his prior allegiances to Governors Dobbs and Tryon, he was passed over for an appointment to North Carolina's Governor's Council, the primary advisory body to the colonial Governor.
+During his time in North Carolina, he acquired ownership over slave plantations.
+Despite his prior allegiances to Governors Dobbs and Tryon, Waddell was passed over for an appointment to North Carolina's Governor's Council, the primary advisory body to the colonial Governor.
 During this time, Waddell assisted in the establishment of a Sons of Liberty organization based around the Wilmington area, and participated in protests against the Stamp Act of 1765.
 Waddell died after a prolonged battle with an illness on 9 April 1773, in Castle Hayne, North Carolina where he is buried.

-Hugh Waddell served as a Captain with the Rowan County Regiment of the North Carolina militia during the American Revolution in 1776.
-He was involved in the construction of Davidson's Fort in western North Carolina.

-General Waddell was an ancestor of James Iredell Waddell, a Confederate captain during the Civil War, as well as Alfred Moore Waddell, a United States Congressman from North Carolina who wrote and published a biography of the General in 1890.
-In his biography, Alfred Waddell noted that the General had served longer in the military service of the crown than any other officer of the province, and as such was its most prominent soldier.
+General Waddell was an ancestor of James Iredell Waddell, a Confederate captain during the Civil War, as well as Alfred Moore Waddell, a United States Congressman from North Carolina who wrote and published a biography of Waddell in 1890.
+In his biography, Alfred Waddell noted that Waddell had served longer in the military service of the crown than any other officer of the province, and as such was its most prominent soldier.